We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 Join monthly.
 Proceed at your pace.
 Cancel anytime.

-Serious education—without pressure or pretense.
+Excellent education—without pressure or pretense.